ckeditor/ckeditor5/docs/getting-started/integrations-cdn/vuejs-v3.md

 In the above example, the `useCKEditorCloud` helper is used to load the editor code and plugins from CDN.
 The `premium` option is set to also load premium plugins.
 For more information about the `useCKEditorCloud` helper, see the {@link getting-started/setup/loading-cdn-resources Loading CDN resources} page.

-Now you can import and use the `Editor.vue` component anywhere in your application.
+Now, you can import and use the `Editor.vue` component anywhere in your application.

 ```html
 <template>